Trastevere: What is it like and what to see in the most charming neighborhood in Rome

 This basilica was founded by Pope Callisto I in the 3rd century, and despite the fact that it has undergone several reforms over the years it still retains its medieval style.
 Among the most characteristic elements of this temple are its golden mosaics located on the façade, which can be seen from the outside, and its bell tower which was recently built in the 12th century.

-Trastevere - Basílica De Sant Maria
+Trastevere - Basílica de Sant Maria

 What to see in Trastevere: Basilica of Santa Maria